Graduate School

 Master of Arts in Teaching (MAT)

-The MAT is an intensive professional degree program intended to prepare teachers for careers in public school education.
-Students who successfully complete the MAT can be recommended for the Oregon basic teaching license upon the positive evaluations of the university and public school supervisors.
+The MAT is a professional degree program intended to prepare teachers for careers in public school education.
+Students who successfully complete the MAT can be recommended for the Oregon preliminary teaching license upon fulfillment of all program requirements.

 The MAT degree requires successful completion of a final oral examination.